-Through the dynamic fusion of opera, classical music and circus, Chloé Charody has created a style of music and a theatrical genre that is unique and has enjoyed wonderful reception by critics, the media and audiences worldwide.
+Through the dynamic fusion of opera, classical music and circus, Chloé Charody (b.
+1984) has created a style of music and a theatrical genre that is unique and has enjoyed wonderful reception by critics, the media and audiences worldwide.
 Several critics have stated that Chloé Charody’s work is paving a new path for classical music in the 21st century.

 In 2011, Charody’s first circus opera ‘The Carnival’ (developed by Charody and her creative partner Sonja Schebeck) debuted on London’s West End at Leicester Square Theatre.
 The Carnival became an instant success going on to run sell-out shows across Europe, Australia and the United Kingdom including a second season on London’s West End.
 The Carnival still plays to sell-out audiences to this day.

 2011 was also the year that Charody composed the ballet opera ‘Magdalene’ which was commissioned by The Dutch National Ballet and premiered at the Muziektheatre in Amsterdam.
 Magdalene then went on to screen at the 2011 International Cindeans Festival in Amsterdam.

 In 2014 Charody was commissioned by Dutch arts organisation ODD Continent to write her second operatic musical ‘Morning Blossoms’ which toured The Netherlands in 2016 featuring The Netherlands Symphony Orchestra conducted by Tecwyn Evans.
 The production was met with critical acclaim when it toured to some of the most prestigious theatres in Holland including the Haarlem Philharmonie and Theatre de Spiegel.